-For we know that our “old self” was crucified with Him in order that sin’s dominion over the body may be abolished, so that we may no longer be enslaved to sin, since a person who has died is freed from sin’s claims. – Romans 6:6-7 (HCSB)
+Knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; for he who has died is freed from sin. – Romans 6:6-7

 - Our “new self” lives by the Spirit of God – with God’s laws written on our hearts instead of on stone.

-But now we have been released from the law, since we have died to what held us, so that we may serve in the new way of the Spirit and not in the old letter of the law. – Romans 7:6 (HCSB)
+But now we have been released from the Law, having died to that by which we were bound, so that we serve in newness of the Spirit and not in oldness of the letter. – Romans 7:6

 - Our “old self” was corrupted.
 Our hearts were deceitful and couldn’t be trusted.
 But in Jesus, we are given the mind of Christ.
 We have access to a “new self” – one that is righteous, pure, and embodies the truth of God.

-You took off your former way of life, the old self that is corrupted by deceitful desires; you are being renewed in the spirit of your minds; you put on the new self, the one created according to God’s likeness in righteousness and purity of the truth. – Ephesians 4:22-24 (HCSB)
+That, in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit, and that you be renewed in the spirit of your mind, and put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth. – Ephesians 4:22-24

 - It is our responsibility to take off our “old self” and put on our “new self.”

-Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator. – Colossians 3:9-10 (NIV)
+Do not lie to one another, since you laid aside the old self with its evil practices, and have put on the new self who is being renewed to a true knowledge according to the image of the One who created him. – Colossians 3:9-10

 The enemy no longer has any authority in our lives, and we are no longer slaves to his ways.
 The Bible also tells us that God provides a way out of all temptation we could possibly face.
 (1 Corinthians 10:13) This is good news indeed!